jobovy/apogee/README.rst

 the code will also look for linelists that start in *turboatoms.*/*turbomolec.* or end in *.atoms*/*.molec*.
-You will have to download the ``Hlinedata.vac`` linelist from the APOGEE linelist directory as well if you are working in vacuum (the default; this can be done with ``apogee.tools.download.linelist('Hlinedata.vac')``.
-If you are working in air wavelengths, specify ``air=True`` when running Turbospectrum syntheses (then the internal Turbospectrum Hlinedata will be used).
+You will have to download the ``Hlinedata.vac`` linelist from the APOGEE linelist directory as well if you are working in vacuum (the default is to work in air wavelengths, which Turbospectrum expects; the vacuum Hlinedata can be obtained with ``apogee.tools.download.linelist('Hlinedata.vac')``.
+When working in air wavelengths, the internal Turbospectrum Hlinedata will be used.
+To work in vacuum, specify ``air=False`` when running Turbospectrum syntheses.
+However, this is not recommended as Turbospectrum is designed to run in air wavelengths!

 We repeat the calculations done above using MOOG with Turbospectrum here as an example::